-There are over 170 species of beetles that call Ohio home!
+There are over 170 species of beetles in Ohio!
 Of course, if we are to talk about them all, it will be like the second coming of War and Peace!
 The 10 species of beetles we have chosen are all different in their own special way.

-The Acorn Weevil may also be known as the Nut Weevil.
-It measures between 0.1 inches to 0.3 inches (4mm to 10mm) in size.
+Also known as the Nut Weevil, the Acorn Weevil measures between 0.1 inches to 0.3 inches (4mm to 10mm) in size.

 Check out this short video starring the Acorn Weevil:

 This beetle comes in various color forms and as the name suggests, it looks very much like an ant and it also has very similar mannerisms as well.

 The Ant-Like Longhorn Beetle has the shape of an ant.
 The coloring of this beetle tends to be a brown-red color, however, it can also come in other various colors.
 This beetle also had a three-body part anatomy.
 Even though this beetle has different colorings, people tend to also overlook the long antennae that this beetle has.

 This beetle likes to go towards flowers and plants, it also mimics and behaves like an ant.
 The one major difference it has with an ant (excluding flying ants) is that as a beetle, it can fly.

 If you find yourself around flowers, have a look out for this beetle.
 This species of beetle loves rotting wood, nectar, and pollen.

 The Ant-like Longhorn Beetle is typically 0.2 inches to 0.4 inches (7mm to 11mm) in size.